Skip to Content

 Aerobic Composting Process

-This composting process decomposes both easily degradable and decay-resistant materials like cellulose during a period of high microbial activity.
+This composting process decomposes easily degradable and decay-resistant materials like cellulose during a period of high microbial activity.

 These temperature ranges are psychrophilic, mesophilic, and thermophilic based on the types of prominent microorganisms in the pile at those temperatures.